Online Self-Training for Co-Adaptation in Hierarchical Diffusion Policies: Architecture and hyperparameter details

 \subsection{High-level planner:}

-The HL component of \method is based on AVDC~\cite{ko2023AVDC}.
+We consider a HL component which is a CNN 3D Unet based on AVDC~\citep{ko2023AVDC} architecture.
 At each diffusion step $j$, the model is conditioned on the initial observation by concatenating $o_0$ to the noisy observations $o_{i}^j$ for $ i\in\{1, \dots, M\}$ in the sequence to be denoised $\zeta^j$, and is conditioned on the textual goal $g$ by extracting goal features and injecting them into the downsampling, middle, and upsampling layers of the 3D CNN U-Net.
-The textual goal is embedded with CLIP~\cite{radford2021CLIP} which is frozen during training.
-The total number of trainable parameters of \pihl is 200M.
+The textual goal is embedded with CLIP~\citep{radford2021CLIP} which is frozen during training.
+The total number of trainable parameters of HL is 200M.

 \textbf{Sampling and guidance:} We apply classifier-free guidance (CFG) with parameter $\lambda$ specifically on the goal conditioning.
 During rollout collection, we set $\lambda=3$ to favor exploration; for evaluation, we increase to $\lambda=5$ to reduce stochasticity.
-The main experiments utilize a DDPM~\cite{ho2020DDPM} scheduler with 100 steps.
-In Appendix~\ref{app:ddpm_vs_ddim}, we investigate the impact of using a DDIM~\cite{song2022DDIM} scheduler with 10, 30, 50, and 70 steps to reduce inference overhead.
+The main experiments utilize a DDPM~\citep{ho2020DDPM} scheduler with 100 steps.
+In Appendix~\ref{app:ddpm_vs_ddim}, we investigate the impact of using a DDIM~\citep{song2022DDIM} scheduler with 10, 30, 50, and 70 steps to reduce inference overhead.